 Of those, 55% are season ticket holders at their club.
 The remainder going to between half and a handful of home games.
 Most managed to get to a handful of away games each season (33%), the next biggest category manages one or two aways a season (23%).

-The Fans for Diversity campaign, a partnership between the FSA and Kick It Out, continues to assist supporters around the country, and we spoke to campaign lead Anwar Uddin about recent work to promote diversity via three new projects in London…
+The Fans for Diversity campaign, a partnership between the FSA and Kick It Out, continues to assist supporters around the country, and this week we spoke to campaign lead Anwar Uddin about the campaign’s work this winter…